UConn Huskies women's basketball: 2000 National Championship

-Diana Taurasi era (2001–2004)
+Diana Taurasi Era (2000–2004)

 Auriemma pulled off another huge recruiting coup when he convinced All-American guard Diana Taurasi to travel across country to attend Connecticut.
 Taurasi hailed from Chino, California, and attended Don Lugo High School where she was the recipient of the 2000 Cheryl Miller Award, presented by the Los Angeles Times to the best player in southern California.
 She was also named the 2000 Naismith and Parade Magazine National High School Player of the Year.
 Taurasi finished her high school career ranked second to Cheryl Miller in state history with 3,047 points.

 With Taurasi joining the core of the 2000 Championship team, Auriemma confidently predicted another championship in 2001, but the season turned out to be more difficult than expected.
-UConn won the Big East tournament over Notre Dame in a game remembered for the Bird at the Buzzer shot, but lost key players Abrosimova and Ralph to season-ending injuries.
+UConn won the Big East tournament over rising powerhouse Notre Dame in a game remembered for the Bird at the Buzzer shot, but lost key players Abrosimova and Ralph to season-ending injuries.
 As a consequence, Taurasi had to play a much larger role than anticipated in the NCAA Tournament.
-She led UConn to the Final Four, but in the national semifinals against Notre Dame in St. Louis, Taurasi had a poor shooting game, and despite UConn having attained a 16-point lead at one point, the team lost.
+She led UConn to the Final Four, but in the National Semifinals against Notre Dame in St. Louis, Taurasi had a poor shooting game, and despite UConn having attained a 16-point lead at one point, the team lost 90–75.
 Notre Dame went on to win its first national championship.

-2002 national championship: undefeated (39–0)
+2002 National Championship: Undefeated (39–0)

 As with the 2000 champions, who had also come off a disappointing loss the year before, UConn returned hungrier than ever in 2001–02.
-With the TASS force in their senior season and Taurasi emerging as a star in her sophomore year, UConn rolled through its opponents throughout the year.
-The only close game the Huskies played all year long was a win at Virginia Tech.
+With the TASS force in their senior season and Taurasi emerging as a star in her sophomore year, UConn rolled through all its opponents throughout the year and maintained an undefeated record going into the NCAA Tournament.
+The team easily won the Big East regular season and tournament trophies, defeating Boston College 96–54 in the Big East championship game.
+In the NCAA Tournament, the Huskies were once again awarded the #1 overall seed and then demolished their opponents in the early rounds to ultimately advance to their 3rd consecutive Final Four.
+Their smallest margin of victory was an 18-point win over Penn State in the Sweet 16.

-UConn advanced to the Final Four and outscored rival Tennessee in the semifinals by 23 points.
-In front of a record-breaking crowd at the Alamodome in San Antonio, UConn defeated Oklahoma for the championship 82–70 to complete a perfect 39–0 season.
+In the National Semifinals, UConn used tenacious offensive play to defeat rival Tennessee by a whopping 23 points, winning 79–56.
+In front of a record-breaking crowd at the Alamodome in San Antonio, UConn defeated Oklahoma 82–70 in the championship game to complete a perfect 39–0 season.
 The starting five of Bird, Taurasi, Cash, Jones, and Williams is widely regarded as the best starting five in women's college basketball history.
 The championship game that year shattered ratings for ESPN and at the time was the highest rated college basketball game to air on the network, men's or women's.